insightfuls/minimalist-async-di/README.md

 If you need to repeatedly create scopes with managed beans, use a bean which is a factory which produces containers.
 It can be convenient to provide the parent container as a dependency to such a factory so it can use the `get` method to "reuse" beans from the parent container in the child container.

 Suppose the `store`, `chicken`, `createEgg` and `meringueFactory` beans are "global", registered in the parent container.
 You could register a factory which creates child containers and registers beans like below.
-Notice how the `store` and `meringueFactory` beans are reused by registering `parent.get` as a factory function, so they will be created on demand, whereas we get the parent's `createEgg` bean when we instantiate the scope so it is inserted pre-created into the child scope.
+Notice how the `store` and `meringueFactory` beans are reused by registering `parent.get` as a factory function, so they will be created on demand, whereas we get the parent's `createEgg` bean when we instantiate the scope so it is inserted pre-created into the child container.

 ```
 container.register("createCookingScope", factory(createCreateCookingScope), value(container));